HiDiHo01/Buienalarm/README.md

-# Buienradar Home Assistant Component
+# Buienalarm Home Assistant Component

-This is a custom component for Home Assistant that integrates with Buienradar to provide accurate and up-to-date precipitation forecasts.
+This is a custom component for Home Assistant that integrates with Buienalarm to provide accurate and up-to-date precipitation forecasts.

 ## Features